unioslo/harborapi/docs/usage/retry.md

 ## Disabling retry

-We can also disable retrying by passing `retry=None` to the client constructor.
+Retrying can be disabled entirely by passing `retry=None` to the client constructor.

 ```py
 from harborapi import HarborAsyncClient